Tom-Camp/compliance_tools/README.md

 ### Get Failed Login attempt settings

-To get the settings for failed logins run:
+To get the settings for failed logins and lockout window run:
 `drush ct:failed-logins`

 ## Maintainers